ListerLab/HOME/README.md

 **DMR detection for more than two groups: time series**

 ```
-HOME-timeseries 	-t [CG/CHG/CHH/CHN/CNN]	-i [sample paths]		–nr [number of replicates for each sample]		-o [output path]
+HOME-timeseries 	-t [CG/CHG/CHH/CHN/CNN]	-i [fullsamplepaths]		–nr [number of replicates for each sample]		-o [output_directorypath]
 ```
 Example:

 ```
-HOME-timeseries 	-t CG 	-i /testcase/sample1_rep1.txt    /testcase/sample1_rep2.txt /testcase/sample2_rep1.txt   /testcase/sample2_rep2.txt    /testcase/sample3_rep1.txt /testcase/sample3_rep2.txt 	–nr  2 2 2 	–o /output
+HOME-timeseries 	-t CG 	-i ./testcase/sample1_rep1.txt    ./testcase/sample1_rep2.txt ./testcase/sample2_rep1.txt   ./testcase/sample2_rep2.txt    ./testcase/sample3_rep1.txt ./testcase/sample3_rep2.txt 	–nr  2 2 2 	–o /outputpath
 ```
 Required arguments:

 ```
--t--type	            type of DMRs (CG /CHH/CHG/CHN/CNN)
+-t  --type	            type of DMRs (CG /CHH/CHG/CHN/CNN)

--i--samplepaths     	path of samples (separated by space)
+-i  --samplepaths     	path of samples (separated by space)

--nr--numofrep	       number of replicates for each sample (separated by space)
+-nr --numofrep	        number of replicates for each sample (separated by space)

 -o  –-outputpath 		    path to the output directory
 ```

 Optional arguments:

 ```
 Parameter			        default				      description
 -sc  --scorecutoff 		  0.5			        the score from the classifier for each C position
--npp –numprocess 		   5	            number of cores to be used
+-npp -–numprocess 		   5	            number of cores to be used
 -ml  --minlength  		   50	           minimum length of DMRs required to be reported
 ```

 **Output format**